Tinkerforge/doc/en/source/Tutorials/Tutorial_RED_Brick/Tutorial.rst

 Another type of program that the RED Brick can execute is a GUI program that is shown on the HDMI output.
-In this example we will add a `Qt <http://pyqt.sourceforge.net/>`__ GUI to the simple Temperature Bricklet program.
+In this example we will add a `PyQt <http://sourceforge.net/projects/pyqt/>`__ GUI to the simple Temperature Bricklet program.

 `Download (example_gui_red.py) <https://raw.githubusercontent.com/Tinkerforge/doc/master/en/source/Tutorials/Tutorial_RED_Brick/example_gui_red.py>`__